-Where the land is lighter, we tend to grow Malting or Feed Barley.
+Where the land is lighter, we grow Feed Barley.
 Our Malting Barley can be used for beer or even whisky.

 Oilseed Rape is harvested in the late summer and the crushed seeds release oil that is used in numerous foods as well as bio-fuels.

-Our Sugar Beet is lifted out of the ground around Christmas and is sent to British Sugar's Bury St Edmunds factory in Suffolk to make sugar.
+Our Sugar Beet is lifted out of the ground late Autumn to Christmas and is sent to British Sugar's factory.

 For decades, we have planted 'Cricket Bat' willow, as part of our woodland management plan.
-Typically grown for 15-20 years in wet areas by streams as willows love water, the trunks are cut down into sections and eventually made into cricket bats and used to make winning runs on cricket pitches around the world from Lord's to Melbourne Cricket Ground to Eden Gardens.
+Typically grown for 15-20 years in wet areas and along the sides of streams as willows love water.
+The trunks are cut into sections and eventually made into cricket bats. and used to make winning runs on cricket pitches around the world from Lord's to Melbourne Cricket Ground to Eden Gardens.
 Howzat!

 Farm Conservation & Enivronment

-With the demise of compulsory set-aside, the farm has choosen to maintain a diverse habitat through joining a series of environmental schemes such as ELS and HLS as well as working with national bodies such as Natural England and Campaign for Farmed Environment.
-For example, fields now have a six-meter un-cropped margin between the hedge and the crop, game cover strips are planted to provide food and insects for game birds and the establishment of 'beetle banks'.
+With the demise of compulsory set-aside, the farm has choosen to maintain a diverse habitat through joining a series of environmental schemes such as ELS and HLS as well as working with Natural England and the Campaign for Farmed Environment.
+For example, fields now have a six-meter margin between the hedge and the crop.
+Cover strips are planted to provide food for game birds and insects.

 No hedge cutting takes place from end of February until beginning of August to allow nesting birds.